avishkarbachhav45-tech/Daily-Bootstrap-Learn/README.md

 ### - Day 12 : Select
-Customize the native <select>s with custom CSS that changes the element’s initial appearance.
+Customize the native select tag   with custom CSS that changes the element’s initial appearance.

 ### - Day 13 : Form Controls